Selective Pre-training for Private Fine-tuning: Experimental Evaluation

 We also fine-tune the models without differential privacy to see whether selective pre-training improves downstream performance in non-private learning.
 The results are in Figure~\ref{fig:gpt_non_private}.
-In this case, selective pre-training still improves the performance of all models.
-However, selective pre-training yields larger improvements in private learning.
-When trained without differential privacy, the 82M (41M) model using selective pre-training is inferior to its larger counterpart. {\em This suggests that the benefits of selective pre-training are greater in private learning compared to non-private learning.}
+When using 15\% of OpenWebText, selective pre-training still improves the performance of all models though the improvement is smaller compared to the private world.
+When using 100\% of OpenWebText, the benefits of selective pre-training gradually diminish as the model size increases.
+This suggests that selective pre-training is more important for private learning compared to the case in non-private learning.
+Our hyperparameters for non-private fine-tuning can be found in Appendix~\ref{apdx:hyperparams}.